 Some people even shampoo their hair before applying the treatment.

 I like to apply to dry, unwashed hair.

-SUBSCRIBE TO GET YOUR FREE HAIRCARE SCHEDULE
+SUBSCRIBE TO GET YOUR FREE HAIRCARE PLANNER

 Step 4 Applying The Oil